Infinite-Dimensional Representations of 2-Groups: Representations on measurable categories

 In the geometric picture of intertwiners as equivariant bundles of Hilbert spaces, this characterization of a 2-intertwiner simply amounts to a {\bf morphism of equivariant bundles}, up to almost-everywhere equality.

 The intertwiners satisfy an analogue of \textit{Schur's lemma}.
-In Prop.~\ref{schur-intertwiner} we indeed show that any 2-intertwiner between irreducible intertwiners is either null or an isomorphism, and in the latter case is essentially unique.
+Namely, in Prop.~\ref{schur-intertwiner} we show that under some mild technical conditions, any 2-intertwiner between irreducible intertwiners is either null or an isomorphism.